balderdashy/sails-docs/concepts/Custom Responses/DefaultResponses.md

 This method is used to send a 403 ("Forbidden") response back down to the client indicating that the request is not allowed. 🚫 See the [`res.forbidden()` reference page](http://sailsjs.org/documentation/reference/response-res/res-forbidden) for usage info.

+#### res.created()

+This method is used to send a 201 ("Created") response back down to the client indicating that one or more new resources have been created.

 <docmeta name="displayName" value="Default Responses">